 Eleya: False analogy fallacy.
 The universe doesn't cheat.

-- Unwinnable Training Simulation: Somewhat deconstructed.
+- Unwinnable Training Simulation: Deconstructed.
 The computer ends up having to cheat so blatantly that Eleya's Willing Suspension of Disbelief is broken, which she and T'Var believe renders the accuracy of the test questionable.
+Even defending the lesson that the simulation is supposed to teach (that there's no-win scenarios) gets ripped apart by Elena saying that she already believes in no-win scenarios, making the lesson superfluous on top of force-fed.

 - What the Hell, Hero?: Downplayed.
 Admiral Arkad chides Eleya for flipping out after she lost the test and requires her to T.A. a few classes as penance, then confirms her right to command and tells her to take out her frustration on the Klingons.